dancancro/great-big-example-application/README.md

 This repo supports many different approaches in the one project.
 Using the various approaches requires some commenting out of stuff..
 * app.component.html - hide one or other of the app-x-notes tags
 * notes.component.ts - use whichever service implementation you want in the constructor, comment out the un-used imports for efficiency.
+* main.ts - comment out the runEffects call if you want to explore the non @ngrx/effects approaches

+## My Recommendation
+After stepping through all of these approaches, using the @ngrx/store + @ngrx/effects is an awesome combination.
+It cleanly seperates state management and async orchestration and removes the need for dirty flags and the like.
+I will be using this approach for non-toy apps where possible.

 ## Service & Component Summary
 * NotesDataService - This is a thin wrapper around the http functions.